aijimenez/Application/README.md

 ## Description

-The Habitsbox Application allows users to keep track of their daily and weekly habits by recording the time and date they are marked as done.
+The Habitsbox Application allows users to create and track their daily and weekly habits by recording the time and date they are marked as done.
+It provides an analysis of the recorded habits.

 ## Table of contents
 * [Prerequisites](#Prerequisites)